YaleMRRC/YaleNeuroConnect/README.md

 1) The behavioral measures, clinical measures, structural MRI, and raw fMRI data (n=382) are available on the NIMH Data Archive (NDA) server: https://nda.nih.gov/edit_collection.html?id=3276.

-   To access the NIMH Data Archive system create an account at https://nda.nih.gov/.
+   To access the NDA system create an account at https://nda.nih.gov/.
 To learn more about the requirements for requesting access, visit https://nda.nih.gov/nda/access-data-info and https://nda.nih.gov/nda/tutorials/electronic-data-access-request.
 To download the data from the NDA website please install the NDA Download Manager as described at https://nda.nih.gov/nda/nda-tools.

    In order to download data, please: